AndrewDemski-ad-gmail-com/InvisiLauncher/README.md

 # InvisiLauncher

 ## a simple wrapper for powershell on Windows systems.
+Main process is launched without window by setting the ProcessStartInfo.WindowStyle = ProcessWindowStyle.Hidden;
+I am not adding the infamous -WIndowstyle Hidden switch because PS console may still blink.
+Luancher does not create a window and its subprocess will not generate window unless PS1 script brings own window up.

 ## How it works
 1. InvisiLauncher.exe looks for configuration file in own folder (named InvisiLauncher.config)